Breast cancer | Mate pukupuku ūtaetae

 Key points about breast cancer

-• Breast cancer can occur at any age but is most common in women between 50 and 70 years old.
-Your risk's greater if you have a family history of breast cancer.
+- Breast cancer can occur at any age but is most common in women over 40 years of age.
+Your risk is greater if you have a family history of breast cancer.

-• For this reason, women should have a free mammogram every 2 years from 45 to 69 years old and self-check their breasts regularly.
+- For this reason, women are offered a free mammogram every 2 years from 45 to 69 years of age and, if they're eligible, up to the age of 74.

-• By the time you can feel a breast cancer, it's about the size of a cherry or walnut while mammograms can pick up breast cancers that are as small as a grain of rice.
+- By the time you can feel a breast cancer, it's about the size of a cherry or walnut.
+Mammograms can pick up breast cancers that are as small as a grain of rice.

-• If you find a breast lump, see your healthcare provider to have it checked.
+- If you find a breast lump at any time, see your healthcare provider to have it checked.
+Don't wait for your mammogram.

 Breast cancer (mate pukupuku ūtaetae) is a harmful growth that starts in your breast tissue.
 It is the most common cancer among New Zealand women, affecting 1 in 9 women over their lifetime.